wolfe-ml/wolfe-ml.github.io/_posts/2022-03-14-dataset-catography.markdown

 `"This app is good, but this app is also bad" -> GT: sentiment_negative, Model: sentiment_neutral`

-This looks like a mixed review and may prompt the addition of a new class for our dataset
+This looks like a mixed review and may prompt the addition of a new class for our dataset.
+It is possible to comb through all the labeled data to try and find any of these samples that require more review, but that process is laborious, expensive, and time consuming.
+We can instead examine the data map to find the samples that are hard for the selected model to differentiate.

-## What is a datamap?
+## What is a data map and training dynamics?

-A data-map displays a distribution of the easy to learn, hard to learn, or ambiguous samples in the data.
+A data-map is defined here as "a model-based tool for contextualizing examples in a dataset" and can be used to display a distribution of the easy to learn, hard to learn, or ambiguous samples in the data.
+Coordinates of a sample in a data-map are generated through training dynamics, the response of a model to that point throughout the training process.

-## Training Dynamics?
+## Get to the code

 ## Sources: